Sup2point0/Assort/affine/affinitys/koniokinetis.md

 ## Classes

-There are no classes of koniokinetis – all koniokinetics are psychic.
+There are no classes of koniokinetis – all koniokinetics are psychive.
 Instead, there is a spectrus of specialyzacion, where restricting oneself to controlling fewer types of particulates gives increased power and control.
 For koniokinetics, this spectrus is fluid, and they can readily choose to harness or relinquish control of a type of particulate, to gain an edge in combat.

 > *See [specialyzacion](../readme.md#affinitics) for more.*